 There are typically two types of games:

-- AAA (high-profile) Games: These include the likes of Elden Ring, Red Dead Redemption 2, Cyberpunk 2077, Skyrim.
+- AAA (high-profile) Games: These include the likes of Elden Ring, Red Dead Redemption 2, Cyberpunk 2077, and Skyrim.
 These games tend to push the graphical limits of their time and hence require a robust system.

 Graphics Card Requirements for Popular Online / Esports Titles